CleverComponents/Clever-Internet-Suite-Tutorials/PingClient/README.md

 # ICMP Ping Client

-The PingClient project is a code example for the [Ping client](https://www.clevercomponents.com/portal/kb/a75/ping-client.aspx) tutorial.

-<img src="PingClientRun.jpg"/>

 This project demonstrates how to implement a simple ICMP Ping client using the Clever Internet Suite library.
 It shows how to send ICMP Echo Request packets and receive responses to measure network connectivity and latency.
 The example requires administrator privileges to run on modern Windows systems and demonstrates low-level binary packet manipulation.

+<img src="PingClientRun.jpg"/>

 ## Overview